 Thus, the next time the child starts to throw things or hit you, stay calm and say “I know it makes you angry that you have to spend a lot of time on your math homework.
 How about we color a few pictures for some time now and try to solve the math problems after a while?”

 - i.
 Be aware of your own emotions

 - ii.
 Empathize with the child’s emotions, connect with him

 - iii.
 Listen to the child

 - iv.
 Name or reflect emotions back to the child: you can create a list of feeling or emotion words or get a poster of emotion faces to assist you (example below)

 - v.
 Find solutions or ways to deal with whatever is triggering that emotion

 Ages nine to 12

-The consequences should be relevant and appropriate for their age.
+The consequences chosen to discipline the child should be relevant and appropriate for their age.
 For example, if the child refuses to go to bed on time, let him stay up.
-The next day when he feels grumpy or sleepy, you can explain that he’s feeling that way because he didn’t sleep on time the previous night.
+The next day when he feels grumpy or sleepy, you can explain that he is feeling that way because he didn’t sleep on time the previous night.

 Here, you simply use the natural consequences to help them learn from their mistakes.